hselomein/Car-LED-Controller/README.md

 The number of LEDs in the strip 144 pixels per meter, x4 individual pixelets, WS2811 Chip

 LED Strip Actions:
-Startup is a night rider style sweep 3 times until it is a solid white bar DRL Modes will control the LED strip brightness.
+- Startup is a night rider style sweep 3 times until it is a solid white bar
+- DRL Modes will control the LED strip brightness.

-  When DRLs are in Daytime Running Light Mode strip will be at full brightness When DRLs are used as parking lights, the strip will be dimmed to a lower brightness
+-  When DRLs are in Daytime Running Light Mode strip will be at full brightness
+-  When DRLs are used as parking lights, the strip will be dimmed to a lower brightness

-Horn usage makes the lights turn dark amber to represent "Angry Mode" Indicators will show using a single chasing pattern that stays on for as long as the voltage is applied.
+- Horn usage makes the lights turn dark amber to represent "Angry Mode"
+- Indicators will show using a single chasing pattern that stays on for as long as the voltage is applied.
 This is to match the blink of the indicator circuit
-When hazard lights are on there will be a chasing pattern starting from the middle and ending at the ends There will be a button to cycle between Normal, Uber, and Lyft Modes Uber Mode, the led strip will be CYAN
+- When hazard lights are on there will be a chasing pattern starting from the middle and ending at the ends
+- There will be a button to cycle between Normal, Uber, and Lyft Modes
+- Uber Mode, the led strip will be a Seafoam Greem color
-LYFT Mode, the led strip will be Magenta
+- LYFT Mode, the led strip will be Magenta
 There will be a physical switch installed to disable the light for law enforcement and/or vehicle inspection purposes

-There will be 5 voltage reading inputs 2 will be reserved for future uses
+There are 5 voltage reading inputs

   - DRL Left Sensing,
   - DRL right Sensing,
   - Horn Sensing,
   - Left Indicator,